build-canaries/nevergreen/README.md

 # Finding your CCTray xml

-You can find your *cctray.xml* in these locations
+You can find your *cctray.xml* at these locations

  CI Server           | Location
  ------------------- | -----------------------------------------------------